weilycoder/Jiyu_udp_attack/README.md

 Attack Action:
   Specify the action to perform on the target machine.

-  -m, --message <msg>   Message to send
+  -m, --message <msg>   Send a message to the target machine -w, --website <url>   Open a website on the target machine -c, --command <command>
-  -w, --website <url>   Website URL to ask to open
+                        Execute a command on the target machine (`cmd /D /C
-  -c, --command <command>
+                        <command>`, Windows only)
-                        Command to execute on the target -e, --execute, --minimize-execute, --maximize-execute <program> [<args> ...]
+  -e, --execute, --minimize-execute, --maximize-execute <program> [<args> ...]
                         Execute a program with arguments on the target machine -s, --shutdown [<timeout> [<message> ...]]